-Non-Surgical Root Canal in Buckeye, AZ
+Non-Surgical Root Canal Therapy

 As one of the most common dental procedures we perform here at Mountain Shadows Family Dental, root canals also come with a lot of negative perceptions.
 Though a root canal can seem intimidating, it is actually a relatively simple treatment that can save a person’s natural teeth and prevent the need for dental implants or bridges.
 And at our office, we offer root canals without the need for intrusive surgery.
 If you’re experiencing a severe toothache, prolonged tooth sensitivity to hot or cold temperatures, darkening of the tooth, and swelling or tenderness, you may need to visit us to see if your tooth’s pulp, or nerve, has been compromised.
 Learn more about our non-surgical root canals and how this minimally-invasive treatment can rectify further pain or infection.